Skip to main content

 Step 4

-Open Toybox → Boombox → Lock Sound and change the source from Default to USB.
-Lock the car to hear your new custom chime.
+Open Toybox → Boombox → Lock Sound and change from Default to USB.
+Lock the car to hear it.

 Need screenshots and the full in-car path?
 Open the full installation guide.